-Cardiopulmonary Resuscitation -- CPR -- is one link in what the American Heart Association calls the "chain of survival."
+Cardiopulmonary resuscitation -- CPR -- is one link in what the American Heart Association calls the chain of survival.
 Learn CPR for a loved one.
 You can use the Internet to find classes near you

-Get information about heart stents, why they’re used, and what types are available.
+Get information about why they’re used and what types are available.

-Angioplasty is a non-surgical procedure that can be used to open blocked heart arteries.
-Stent placement is another option that can be done during angioplasty.
+Angioplasty is a procedure that uses very little cutting to open blocked heart arteries.
+Stents can be put in during angioplasty.

-Heart bypass surgery can be used to treat heart disease when your coronary arteries are blocked.
+This can treat heart disease when your coronary arteries are blocked.
 Your doctor may treat the problem by giving the blood a new pathway to the heart.

-When treatment for heart valve disease includes surgery, it can be performed by traditional surgery or by balloon valvuloplasty, which doesn't require as much cutting.
+When your heart valve disease needs attention, it can be treated by traditional surgery or by balloon valvuloplasty, which doesn't require as much cutting.

-For many people with heart disease, drugs alone will not convert an arrhythmia to a normal heart rhythm.
-For these people, a procedure called cardioversion or electrical cardioversion may be necessary.
+For many people with heart disease, drugs alone won’t turn an arrhythmia into a normal heart rhythm.
+These people may need a procedure called cardioversion or electrical cardioversion.

-EECP can help stimulate blood vessels to develop small branches, creating a natural bypass around narrowed or blocked arteries that cause the chest pain.
+This can help stimulate blood vessels to develop small branches, creating a natural bypass around narrowed or blocked arteries that cause chest pain.

-A pacemaker is a small device that sends electrical impulses to the heart muscle to maintain a suitable heart rate and rhythm.
-A pacemaker may also be used to treat fainting spells (syncope), congestive heart failure, and hypertrophic cardiomyopathy.
+It’s a small device that sends electrical impulses to the heart muscle to keep up a suitable heart rate and rhythm.
+A pacemaker may also treat fainting spells (syncope), congestive heart failure, and hypertrophic cardiomyopathy.

-A lead extraction is the removal of one or more leads from inside the heart.
-Leads that are placed outside the heart during open heart surgery cannot be removed during this type of procedure.
+That’s removal of one or more leads from inside the heart.
+Leads that are placed outside the heart during open heart surgery cannot be removed by this procedure.

-The left ventricular assist device, LVAD or VAD, is a kind of mechanical heart.
-It's placed inside a person's chest, where it helps the heart pump oxygen-rich blood throughout the body.
+It’s a kind of mechanical heart.
+A surgeon would place it inside your chest.
+It would help the heart pump oxygen-rich blood throughout the body.

-A heart transplant is the replacement of a person's diseased heart with a healthy donor's heart.
+A person's diseased heart is replaced with a healthy donor's heart.
 The donor is a person who has died and whose family has agreed to donate their loved one's organs.

-Angiotensin converting enzyme (ACE) inhibitors are heart medications that widen or dilate your blood vessels to improve the amount of blood your heart pumps and lower blood pressure.
+Angiotensin converting enzyme (ACE) inhibitors are heart meds that widen, or dilate, your blood vessels to raise the amount of blood your heart pumps and lower your blood pressure.

-These heart drugs decrease certain chemicals that narrow the blood vessels, allowing blood to flow more easily through your body.
-They also decrease certain chemicals that cause salt and fluid build-up in the body.
+These heart drugs decrease certain chemicals that narrow blood vessels.
+That allows blood to flow more easily through your body.
+These drugs also decrease chemicals that cause salt and fluid to build up in the body.

-Antiarrhythmia drugs are used to treat abnormal heart rhythms resulting from irregular electrical activity of the heart.
+These drugs treat abnormal heart rhythms caused by irregular electrical activity of your heart.

 For more than 100 years, aspirin has been used as a pain reliever.
 Since the 1970s, aspirin has also been used to prevent and manage heart disease and stroke.

-Beta-blockers are one of the most widely prescribed class of drugs to treat hypertension (high blood pressure) and are a mainstay treatment of congestive heart failure.
+Beta-blockers are one of the most widely prescribed class of drugs to treat hypertension (high blood pressure).
+They are a mainstay treatment for congestive heart failure.

-Calcium channel blockers are heart disease drugs that relax blood vessels and increase the supply of blood and oxygen to the heart while also reducing the heart's workload.
+These relax blood vessels and increase the supply of blood and oxygen to the heart.
+They also reduce the heart's workload.

-Clot buster drugs, or thrombolytic therapy, are a type of heart medication given in the hospital through the veins (intravenous) to break up blood clots.
+Also called thrombolytic therapy, these are a type of heart medication given in the hospital through the veins (intravenous) to break up blood clots.

-iuretics, commonly known as "water pills," help your body get rid of unneeded water and salt through the urine.
-Getting rid of excess fluid makes it easier for your heart to pump and controls blood pressure.
+You may hear these called water pills.
+They help your body get rid of unneeded water and salt through urine.
+That makes it easier for your heart to pump.
+It also helps control your blood pressure.

-Nitrates are vasodilators that are used to treat angina in people with coronary artery disease or chest pain caused by blocked blood vessels of the heart.
+These are meds that treat angina in people with coronary artery disease.
+They also help ease chest pain caused by blocked blood vessels of the heart.

-Caregivers should be mindful of the psychosocial, cultural, and spiritual aspects of health and illness, as well as the effects of these factors on themselves and their loved ones.
+Caregivers should be mindful of the psychological, social, cultural, and spiritual aspects of health and illness, as well as the effects of these factors on themselves and their loved ones.